When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Generalized Stage-CIL Protocol

 \section{Generalized Stage-CIL Protocol}

-For completeness, we note that Stage-Bench corresponds to a special case of Stage-CIL with a two-node linear evolution graph.
-In general, each class $c$ can be associated with a directed acyclic graph (DAG) of morphological stages $\mathcal{G}_c=(\mathcal{V}_c,\mathcal{E}_c)$, where nodes $s \in \mathcal{V}_c$ represent stages and edges $(s \to s') \in \mathcal{E}_c$ encode feasible transitions.
-Our current benchmark instantiates the simplest chain with $\mathcal{V}_c=\{0,1\}$ and $\mathcal{E}_c=\{0\to 1\}$ for all $c$.
-Thanks to its pattern-pool based evolution module, STAGE can be extended to multi-stage or branching graphs by applying the same predict-then-classify scheme along edges $(s\to s')$, which we leave as future work.
+Stage-Bench instantiates Stage-CIL as a two-node linear evolution graph.
+A more general formulation can associate each class $c$ with a directed acyclic graph (DAG) $\mathcal{G}_c=(\mathcal{V}_c,\mathcal{E}_c)$, where nodes $s \in \mathcal{V}_c$ represent morphological stages and edges $(s \to s') \in \mathcal{E}_c$ encode feasible transitions.
+The current benchmark uses $\mathcal{V}_c=\{0,1\}$ and $\mathcal{E}_c=\{0\to 1\}$ for every class.
+A direct extension of STAGE would apply its predict-then-classify operator along the observed edges and maintain stage prototypes for the corresponding nodes.
+Our three-stage Object-domain experiment evaluates the linear multi-stage case; branching graphs remain a protocol and modeling direction rather than an experimentally validated claim in this work.